 The J.C.Higgins Era.
 The next couple of bikes I had experience with came from Sears.
 My new friend Jim Hudson took pity on me and let me ride his 26″ (at the time I was the taller).
-Somewhere I have a picture of myself in my Little League uniform standing with Jim’s bike.
+Here’s a picture of me in my Little League uniform standing in my front yard with Jim’s bike.

 Some while later I came into a modest sum of money that I didn’t spend at the hobby shop, and made a trip to Sears in the hope of securing one of those “English Racers” that everybody wanted.
 Parental opposition made this impossible, and I came home with a chrome-plated bike with a sprung front end, a “tank” with dual headlights, and a carrier that I think had a little taillight built in.
-I don’t believe I was happy being seen with this one either.
+I’m not sure that I was happy being seen with this one either.

-I got my first grown-up bike, as a second-year law student, in 1976, a “champagne” colored Motobecane Super Mirage.
-Features included Weinmann center-pull brakes and rims, stem-mounted shifters, brake cheater-bars, and a buffalo-hide saddle.
+I got my first grown-up bike, as a second-year law student, in 1977, a “champagne” colored Motobecane Super Mirage.
+Features included Weinmann rims and center-pull brakes, stem-mounted shifters, brake cheater-bars, plenty of reflectors, and a buffalo-hide saddle.
 Oh, and cotterless cranks, something of an innovation.
 A hundred and eighty bucks at WheelSport in Spokane — this was a pretty good bike, for store-bought.
 I built my first pair of wheels in this frame, and kept it for thirty years.
-For a while, you could still get brown handlebar tape!
+For a while, you could still get brown cloth handlebar tape!
 Photo: Minolta SR-1, Tri-X; exposure not recorded.

 One day I was doing a hilly ride with my friend Dave and noticed that he was a lot faster — and never seemed to shift.
 When I saw my first fingertip shifters (with two or three times as many gears) I knew it was time for me to catch up to the new technology.
 I tried out a bunch of bikes this time, and got a professional fitting at Gregg’s Greenlake.
 They had a demo Serotta frame they were selling (hence the green color) and I went all-out.
 The shiny bits all said Campagnolo and (there being no Chorus triple at the time) some of them said “Record” as well and, without the pedals, the assembly weighed 17.5 lbs., a big step up.
 Or down.
 Photo: Canon Digital Elph, about 2004.